vertigis/vertigis-web-samples/README.md

 ### Running a sample

 Run `yarn start` or `npm start` within the root of a sample directory.
 For example you can run the `i18n` sample by running `yarn start` within the [samples/i18n](samples/i18n) directory.
-This will launch the Geocortex Web SDK development server.
+This will launch the VertiGIS Studio Web SDK development server.

 ### Creating a new sample

-Each sample follows the same pattern as the Geocortex Web SDK.
+Each sample follows the same pattern as the VertiGIS Studio Web SDK.
 The easiest way to create a new sample is to copy an existing sample directory, and rename the `name` property in the `package.json` of your sample to suit.
 Once created you will need to add your sample to the samples viewer `samples` array in [the viewer source](viewer/src/App.tsx) to have it show up in the list of samples.

 ### Testing